State's coronavirus death toll rises by 182 to 8,109; cases climb by 8,502

 Cases

-California is in first place overall with 538,416 cases, including the addition of 8,436, which was a highest in the nation Friday.
-Texas was third with 8,093 cases, which is 307 ahead of Florida and is third overall with 474,524.
-New York, which was the leader during much of the pandemic, is in fourth at 419,642 with 714 more.
+California is in first place overall with 545,787 cases, including the addition of 7,371, which was second in the nation Saturday.
+Texas was third with 6,959 cases and is third overall with 481,483.
+New York, which was the leader during much of the pandemic, is in fourth at 420,345 with 703 more.

-Because of the impending arrival of Tropical Storm Isaias, most state testing sites were closed Friday through Monday with Sunday always closed.

 The last time there were cases more than 10,000 was Saturday, July 26 rise of 12,299.